Danielle-Barbieri/danielle-barbieri.github.io/content/tech/Spreadsheet-Automations.md

 - Use of several forms that require manual inputs
 - Due to lack of automation, information may not be up to date or filled in

-To be more functional for a tech team, google sheets need to be:
+To be more functional for a tech team, these shared forms need to be:

 - More automated
 - More collaborative